 Jim Davis has handled numerous expungements.
 He is credited for one of the few reported cases in Mississippi where a lower court denied an individual’s expungement and he appealed it to the Mississippi Supreme Court.
 The Mississippi Court of Appeals agreed with Jim Davis that the lower court erred and the individual’s conviction was expunged.
 See A.E.W. v.
 State, 925 So.2d, 136 (Miss.
 Ct.
 App.
 2006).

 Recent changes in Mississippi’s laws open the door for the expungement of many crimes that formerly could not be expunged.
-See recent amendments to Miss.
-Code Ann. §99-19-71, Code of 1972.
 Any person who has been convicted of a misdemeanor, excluding a traffic violation, who is a first offender may petition for an expungement.
-Any person who has been convicted of one of the following felonies may petition for expungement:
+Any person who has been convicted of any felony except one of the following can request an expungement:

 To know whether to file for post-conviction relief in state court, in accordance to Miss.
 Code Ann. §99-39-1, et. seq., requires an attorney who has a broad range of knowledge in reviewing criminal files and proceedings in order to ascertain if your case warrants filing for post-conviction relief.
 Grounds for post-conviction relief and time limitations are things that only a knowledgeable, experienced attorney can determine.
 See Miss.
 Code Ann. §99-39-5.